Article First Published 20th May 2007

 Dan Dare on TV

 It was perhaps inevitable that a character as popular as Dan would make it on to television screens.
-There was an aborted attempt at a Dan Dare series by ATV and Zenith in the 1980s, but a CGI series, produced first by Netter Digital then by Foundation Imaging, appeared in 2002.
+There was an aborted attempt at a Dan Dare series by ATV in the 1980s, and later by Zenith in the 1990s, but a CGI series, produced first by Netter Digital then by Foundation Imaging, appeared in 2002.

 Poor scheduling in the UK was one of many possible factors which resulted in only one series being made.
 Dan Dare traditionalists were again critical of this new version, but the series featured deliciously retro designs and for my money at least was a fun programme which preserved at least some elements of the original Dan Dare character.